open menu icon

 This calculator is designed to follow the official LSAC GPA calculation process.
 It is intended to help applicants accurately estimate their LSAC CAS GPA when preparing law school applications or reviewing admissions requirements.

-Most students use this tool to compare their current GPA with law school admission.
+Most students use this tool to compare their academic standing with typical law school admission standards.
 Follow these steps to ensure reliable results.

 1. Enter Course Name: